 The lockdowns that many nations are enduring are a short-term strategy to reduce the average number of infections and stop their exponential growth.
-With a term you've been hearing for weeks, "curve flattening".
+With a term you've heard for weeks, "flattening of the curve".
 The approach aims to prevent hospital overload, reduce the number of deaths and buy time to increase beds, understand the virus and find new treatments.

 However, blocking is not a long-term strategy.